 No one can figure those out for you, and no one can tell you if you are realizing your goals.
 This is an inner process of alignment and awareness.
 It can’t be measured as simply as physical fitness with some numbers.
 But it can be qualitatively measured, with serious, honest reflection and self-observation.
 Your life, and response to the circumstances around you, will reveal much about your process and outcomes.

 If you never examine where you are and where you are going, you might be stuck without even recognizing it.
 It is quite possible to be spiritually stagnant in the midst of lots of activity and effort.
 I’ve seen it over and over again.
-Which brings us back to the beginning of this reflection: Spiritual practice is not what you do, but the effect it has on your soul awakening and energetic elevation.
-Are you truly getting more “soul fit” (higher vibrational) from your inner/outer efforts?
+Which brings us back to the beginning of this reflection: Spiritual practice is not what you do, but the effect it has on your awareness and energetic elevation.
+Are you truly getting more “soul fit” (whatever that might mean to you) from your inner/outer efforts?